raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 description: "oj is a from-scratch, npm-free dev server and bundler written in Rust.
 It reads your existing vite.config, runs your existing Vite plugins, and reimplements React and TanStack Start natively, so you point it at a real app and it just runs, faster."
 ---

-> Draft: v0.1.0 announcement.
-Numbers below come from oj's own benchmark suite; the "real apps" section still has a couple of TODOs to confirm before publishing.
+> Draft.
+Numbers below come from oj's own benchmark suite.

 Most of the time you don't think about your dev server.
 You run `npm run dev`, you wait, you get a URL.
 The waiting is the part I kept thinking about.

 For the last few months I've been building **oj**: a dev server and bundler written in Rust that you can point at an existing Vite + React project and it just runs: the same `vite.config.ts`, the same plugins, no rewrite.
-Today it hits **0.1.0**, and I want to explain what it is, why it exists, and show you the numbers.
+It's now good enough that I point it at real production apps, and I want to explain what it is, why it exists, and show you the numbers.

 ## The two things I wanted